 IAM tools allow security teams to prevent unauthorized users from accessing network assets.
 They are an essential component of Zero Trust Network Access (ZTNA) approaches, which apply the principle "never trust, always verify."

 IAM can be automated successfully.
 Automation reduces the risk of human error (for instance, when assigning access to confidential data).
-It also makes managing employee or contractor offboarding easier, reducing the risks posed by orphaned accounts.
+It also makes managing employee or contractor offboarding easier, reducing the risks of orphaned accounts.

 5. Always backup data